A Survey of Quantum Alternatives to Randomized Algorithms: Monte Carlo Integration and Beyond

-\subsection{Variational Quantum Amplitude Estimation}
+\cite{herbert2021quantum} proposes a quantum algorithm for MC integration that avoids the quantum Fourier transform (QFT), as well as most quantum arithmetic.
+Specifically, this approach considers the decomposition of the sum $\mathcal{S}$ (which approximates the integral $\mathcal{I}$) in the Fourier basis where each component is estimated using an instance of QAE.
+The reasoning behind this goes as follows: vanilla QAE as in Sec.~\ref{sec:brassard-ae} is known to have ``simple enough'' circuits for easy distributions and for trigonometric functions $f$.
+Essentially, Herbert proposes the Fourier decomposition of an arbitrary function $f$,

+(see \cite{herbert2021quantum} for details of the notation) and shows that $\mathcal{I} = \mathbb{E}[\mathcal{S}]$ can be estimated with a mean square error that scales as $\Theta(q^{-\lambda})$, where $q$ is the number of runs of the circuit that prepares the distribution $p(\boldsymbol x)$ (circuit $\mathcal{P}$ in Eq.~\eqref{circ:p}) and $\lambda$ is the convergence rate of the QAE subroutine utilized.
+Crucially, this method retains the full quadratic speedup while it is claimed that the relevance of this algorithm is not to be reserved for the fault-tolerant, error-corrected era only (see the interesting discussion in the last section of \cite{herbert2021quantum}).

+\subsubsection{Variational quantum amplitude estimation}

-Ref. \cite{plekhanov2022variational} introduced the notion of \emph{variational quantum amplitude estimation} (VQAE).
-This approach is an amalgam of standard variational quantum algorithm (VQA) techniques \cite{cerezo2021variational} and the Suzuki \emph{et al.} approach \cite{suzuki2020amplitude}, where QFT is eliminated.
+\cite{plekhanov2022variational} introduced the notion of \emph{variational quantum amplitude estimation} (VQAE).
+This approach is an amalgam of standard variational quantum algorithm (VQA) techniques \cite{cerezo2021variational} and the Suzuki \emph{et al.}\ approach \cite{suzuki2020amplitude}, where QFT is eliminated.
 VQAE is an interesting approach to perform Monte Carlo integration using NISQ devices \cite{preskill2018quantum} with complexity $\mathcal{O}(1/\varepsilon^{1+\beta})$, $\beta \in [0,1]$.
-However, its double reliance on heuristics may obscure its potential advantages, as it is the observation of the authors that these heuristics not only are not guaranteed to always work but also yield a larger approximation error.
-The authors of Ref. \cite{plekhanov2022variational} also propose an adaptive-VQAE.
+However, its double reliance on heuristics may obscure its potential advantages, as the authors observe that these heuristics are not only not guaranteed to work but also yield a larger approximation error \cite{guo2026settinganglesquantumapproximate}.